Bylaws

 3. Chair the Political Action Committee.

-1. Chair the Issues Committee.
+1. Chair of the Latinx Cultural Issues Committee.

 2. Develop LDC policies as they pertain to public policy and legislative issues.